UniPipe/openpipe/docs/1.0/language.md

     ```yaml
     # This is the 'start' segment
     start:
-        # Call the "print" action with the string parameter Hello World!
+        # Call the "print" action with the config string Hello World!
         - print: Hello World!
     ```